thecreazy/ci-templates/README.md

 variables:
   #optional, used by docker-lint
   IGNORE_DOCKER_LINT: "DL3012"

+  #optional, used to enable reviewdog
+  ENABLE_REVIEWDOG: 1
+  REVIEWDOG_GITLAB_API_TOKEN: <personal gitlab token used to call v4 api endpoints>
 ```

 The default skipped test for `lint-docker` is `Provide an email address or URL as maintainer`.
 See skippable tests [here](https://hub.docker.com/r/hadolint/hadolint).